 That’s all you need to know about QR Code for a word document.
 Finalize on either of the four ways mentioned above, create your QR Code for a word document, and add it to your print media material.

 It will not only help you share the files easily but will also be easy-to-access for your audience.
 They only need an internet-connected smartphone to scan the QR Code and access the encoded content.
 That simple.

-Still have any doubts or queries?
+Still have any doubts or queries regarding QR Code for a word document?
 Let us know in the comments.